 - Black Beans

 Magnesium causes a calming effect on the body including the arteries and veins.
 This helps to prevent them from constricting which can raise blood pressure.

 The Top 5 Foods High In Magnesium:

 - Swiss Chard

 - Pumpkin Seeds

-Stress & Anxiety is a sure way to raise your BP numbers to High Blood Pressure Stage 2.
-Manage your stress with relaxation techniques (resource) which will help control your blood pressure.
+Stress & Anxiety is a sure way to raise the BP numbers to High Blood Pressure Stage 2.
+Manage the stress with relaxation techniques which will help control the blood pressure 5.
 This can include:

 - Listening to music